elkcityhazard/chef-frank/content/recipes/appetizers/people-chow-kids-and-adults-snack/index.md

 date: 2019-12-11T01:25:17+00:00

 ---
-Quick Easy People Chow Recipe is a favorite among [kids][1] and adults alike.
+Quick People Chow Recipe is a favorite among [kids][1] and adults alike.
 People Chow has chocolate and peanut butter goodness.
 A great Birthday treat!

 ## People Chow Recipe